 Do you have any advice for the aspiring product manager?

-My advices to product managers are don’t get discouraged by failures.
+My advice to product managers is don’t get discouraged by failures.
 Embrace iteration, and commit to learning from your success and failures.
 With this approach, you can only get better no matter the outcome.